OpenSDP/college-going-r/docs/college_going_enrollment.md

 questions that warrant further exploration.
 What factors drive undermatch differences across student subgroups and high schools?
 To what extent is undermatching concentrated among first-time college-goers?
-To what extent is undermatching driven by studentsâ€™ proximity to 2-year versus 4-year institutions?
+To what extent is undermatching driven by students’ proximity to 2-year versus 4-year institutions?
 What college aspirations do incoming ninth graders hold, and do these aspirations change by the time they enter or complete 12th grade?
 To what extent are teachers, counselors, and administrators supported to work with